magenta-aps/datafordeler/README.md

 ### Docker
 If a developer wants to build the project in docker, it is possible to run:
-"docker-compose build" and "docker-compos up -d" it is not recommended to work with the project in that way though.
+"docker-compose build" and "docker-compose up -d".
+It is not recommended to work with the project in that way though.

 ## Building the online API-documentation
 The online API-documentation is done inside vagrant.
 To build the online documentation we use the vagrant image from "gronlandsprojekter"